0xZon/0xZon.github.io/_posts/2022-3-11-HTB-SteamCloud.md

 # TCP 8443

-From [HackTricks](https://book.hacktricks.xyz/cloud-security/pentesting-kubernetes/pentesting-kubernetes-from-the-outside) this is the main Minikube API, so I'll start here
+From [HackTricks](https://book.hacktricks.xyz/cloud-security/pentesting-kubernetes/pentesting-kubernetes-from-the-outside) I learned that this is the main Minikube API, so I'll start poking around here first.

-Nmap got a `Forbidden` error when trying to hit this page.
+Nmap got a `Forbidden` error when trying to hit the http page.
 I'll just quickly confirm this by using `curl` the `-k` will skip the TLS/SSL verification.
-The results show that we do not have access
+The results show that we do not have access to the api.

 ```
 ┌──(root💀kali)-[~/htb]